Cadasta/cadasta-docs/en/03-projects.md

 ### Setting Up a New Project {#setting-up-new-project}

-Once you've created your organization, you can start to add projects.
+Once your organization exists, administrators can start to add projects to it.

 #### 1. Navigate to the "Add project" button.